 How do you do them?
 How do you avoid making your individual contributors anxious just by your title?
 What should you focus on to make skip level meetings productive?

 Take a page from the playbook by Sarah Milstein, Senior Director of Engineering at Mailchimp, and Tanisha Barnett, Director of Engineering at Mailchimp.
 Learn how they handle all kinds of skip level meetings in different contexts, and perfect your own meetings to build better connections.
-This interview is from episode 33 of the Level-up Engineering podcast, hosted by Karolina Toth.
+This panel discussion is from episode 33 of the Level-up Engineering podcast, hosted by Karolina Toth.

 Tanisha Barnett has been at Mailchimp for almost two years, and she’s currently a Director of Engineering.
 Before joining Mailchimp, she’d spent a long time at Macy’s Engineering Department, steadily rising through the ranks.

 Sarah Milstein is a Senior Director of Engineering at Mailchimp, where she arrived over two years ago.
 She is the site director at Mailchimp’s satellite office in Brooklyn.
 She brought a lot of leadership experience from a long history as a leader in different positions at various companies.

 Sarah: A skip level meeting is with an employee who reports to one of your direct reports.
 For example, Tanisha reports to me, so a meeting with one of her reports is a skip level meeting for me.
 A skip level one-on-one meeting means there are only these two people present.

 An important reason to have skip level meetings is to familiarize yourself with the context of the work going on at different levels and departments of the company.

 Tanisha: The main idea behind skip level meetings is to build relationships with the next level of the organization.
 When employees need to ask for help from an engineering director, or just want to have a conversation, it’s easier if there is an existing connection.
 Mailchimp’s engineering culture does a good job with this.